When you create a Unity project, Unity creates a folder for your project which contains an Assets

 folder and Unity can read it.
 Unity also detects when you save new changes to the file and re-imports files as necessary.

-folder, and you can use the Project windowA window that shows the contents of your Assets
+Use the Project windowA window that shows the contents of your Assets

 folder (Project tab) More info

 folder, Unity imports it and it then appears in your Project window.
+If you drag a file from your computer’s file browser into Unity’s Project window, Unity makes a copy and places it into your Assets

 folder, Unity re-imports the asset again to reflect your changes.